silverstroom/in-quiz-questions/css/css-quiz.md

 ```

 #### Q5.
 When adding transparency styles, what is the difference between using the opacity property versus the background property with an rgba() value

+1) Chic type of declaration will take precedence ?

+>> important deciarations in author stylesheets

+2) with best practices in mind, which guideline

+>> use type selectors for generic or default styles.
+Use classes to select elements that are more specific or reusable.

+3) when using media queries, media types

+>> print, screen speech

+4) when adding transparency styles,

+>> opacity specifies the level of transparency of an element.
+Including its contents.

+5) what is the line-height property primarily

+>> to control the height of the space between two lines

+6) there are many properties that can be used to align elements and create page layouts

+>> position

+7) which of the following is not a valid color value ?

+>> color: 000000

+8) in the following example, according to cascading and specificity rules, what color will the link be ?

+>> yellow

+9) the values for the font-weight property can be keyword or numbers

+>> normal: border

+10) using the :nth-child pseudo class, what would be

+>> li:nth-child(2n+3) {
+Margin: 0   5px;
+}

+11) what element(s) do the following selectors match to ?

+>> 1) an aliment with a class of “nav” 2) a nav element 3) an element with an id of “nav”

+13) using an attribute selector, how would you select an <a> element with a <title> attribute ?

+>> a[title] (…)

+14) css grid introduced a new length unit, fr, to create flexible Grid

+>> this first column will have a width of 50 …..
+300 ….
+150